nanzt/RTSEvo/README.md

 -   Historical RTS raster data
 -   Environmental driving factors (DEM, slope, aspect, climate, geology, vegetation, permafrost characteristics)
 -   Initial RTS distribution from a previous year to use as the starting point.
-For example, the study used the observed 2020 RTS distribution as the starting point to simulate the maps for 2021 and 2022.
+For example, the study used the observed baseline RTS distribution as the starting point to simulate the feature RTS maps.

 **Outputs:**